ygjose/Sci_hub-javascript-bookmarklet/README.md

 <a href="https://sm.ms/image/NWEcBUMZXTdSaKY" target="_blank"><img src="https://i.loli.net/2020/09/23/NWEcBUMZXTdSaKY.png" width="522" height="289" /></a>
 （Illustration by Icons 8 from <a href="https://icons8.com/">Icons8</a>）

+### For Chromium-based browser:

-1️⃣ Hover your mouse over the bookmark bar of your navigator (e.g., Chrome);
+1️⃣ Hover your mouse over the bookmark bar of your navigator;

 2️⃣ Right click in blank area of the bookmark bar;